AlaMurkan-FIFA-Boyz-2017-Dremz2Lyf/Game-Manager-V2/contributing.md

   - Apply the [boy scout rule][].
   - Follow [STYLE-GUIDE.md](STYLE-GUIDE.md)
 1. Run the [tests][] before submitting a pull request.
 1. Tests are very, very important.
 Submit tests if your pull request contains new, testable behavior.
-1. Your pull request is comprised of a single ([squashed][]) commit.

 gitGeneral Workflow